-You may be wondering what is the goal of the Scrum of Scrums meeting should NOT be a status report meeting?
+You may be wondering what is the goal of the Scrum of Scrums event?
+Is it a status report meeting?
 The simple answer is no. The goal of the Scrum of Scrums meeting is rather to make sure the individual teams make their sprint goals.
 As well as that the overall project goal of all teams is met.

-Discussion and resolution of problems during Scrum of Scrums agenda is made up out of status reports, discussions, and problem resolution while focusing on coordination between teams.
-Solutions may entail agreeing to interfaces between teams, negotiating responsibility boundaries, etc. The Scrum of Scrums Master coordinates this meeting and decides where the project should go next.
+The Scrum of Scrums agenda is made up out of status reports, discussions, and problem resolution while focusing on coordination between teams.
+Solutions may entail agreeing to interfaces between the project teams, negotiating responsibility boundaries, etc. The Scrum of Scrums Master coordinates this meeting and decides where the project should go next.
 Thus giving direction for individual teams and making sure they stay on track.

 Scaled Agile adoption and challenges according to 2020 State of Agile Report

-According to State of Agile Report from year 2020, 95 percent of questioned organizations have some form of agile process in place.
+According to the State of Agile Report from the year 2020, 95 percent of questioned organizations have some form of Agile process in place.
 However, practice maturity and adoption are still a work in progress.

-About one-third of respondents are applying the Scaled Agile Framework.
+About one-third of respondents are applying the SAFe as their scaled Agile approach.
 Roughly another third are using other scaling frameworks, mostly Scrum of Scrums.
 Making SAFe Scrum of Scrums amongst the most popular scaled Agile approaches.

 There appear to be several common challenges to scaling agile.
-These include: resistance to change, lack of leadership board’s participation, inconsistent processes and chaotic organization.
+These include resistance to change, lack of leadership board participation, inconsistent processes, and chaotic organization.
 As well as being unable to live up to agile values, insufficient management support and lack of training.

 Scaling methodologies aim to get more people adopting a semi-standard agile practice, but the approach often fails to address organizational culture and people’s mindsets.
 The aforementioned symptoms are all signals that organizations are fighting cultural and not scaling issues.